 Skip to content Skip to sidebar Skip to footer

-Antique white finish is the white finish with old, dirty and antique looked.
+Antique white finish is the white finish with an old, dirty, and antique look.
 The antique impression is enhanced by rubbed off the paint at the edges to the distressed and ware of the paint.
 The antique white finishing is needed when the antique and country furniture style is made.

 antique white finish

-There are some technique can be used to make antique white finish such as wash off, rubbed off, distress etc. In previous articles i have share the antique white finish by sand through technique (see our previous article: antique white finish).
+There are some techniques that can be used to make an antique white finish, such as wash off, rubbed off, distress, etc. In previous articles, I have shared the antique white finish by sand-through technique (see our previous article: antique white finish).

-In this article i used a wash off technique to remove the paint layer to make antique effect.
-The finishing looked resulted is very similar with the rub off finish; an antique finish with paint layer is removed in some parts.
-But since the removal of the paint is done by washed off with thinner then the antique impression is little bit different.
+In this post, I used a wash-off technique to remove the paint layer to make an antique effect.
+The finished look is very similar to the rub-off finish; an antique finish with a paint layer is removed in some parts.
+But since the removal of the paint is done by washing it off with thinner, then the antique impression is a little bit different.

-The paint highlight resulting usually is more soft and natural looked then the sand off technique.
-The paint wipe off with thinner does not leave the sanding mark as the sandpaper does.
+The paint highlight resulting usually is more soft and natural-looking than the sand-off technique.
+The paint wipe-off with thinner does not leave the sanding mark as the sandpaper does.

-The finishing process in here is done by using NC type finishing materials.
-Base coat, sealer and top coat that are used are the NC type.
+The finishing process in here is done by using NC-type finishing materials.
+The base coat, sealer, and top coat that are used are the NC type.
 The finishing material that is drying with reaction such as PU or AC cannot be used for this finish, because those are thermosetting material that are not resolved with thinner

 Here is the finishing step by step: